 The "acres disturbed" for analytical purposes are based on specific equipment type for each subcategory of construction activity and the estimated maximum area a given piece of equipment can pass over in an 8-hour workday (as shown on Table 3-9).
-The equipment-specific grading rates are summarized in the SCAQMD's Fact Sheet for Applying CalEEMod to Localized Significance Thresholds and CalEEMod User's Guide Appendix A: Calculation Details for CalEEMod (38) (41).
-The disturbed area per day is representative of a piece of equipment making multiple passes over the same land area.
+The equipment-specific grading rates are summarized in the SCAQMD's Fact Sheet for Applying CalEEMod to Localized Significance Thresholds and CalEEMod User's Guide Appendix C: Emission Calculation Details for CalEEMod (39) (42).
+It The disturbed area per day is representative of a piece of equipment making multiple passes over the same land area.
 In other words, one Rubber Tired Dozer can make multiple passes over the same land area totaling 0.5 acres in a given 8-hour day.
-Based on Table 3-9, the Project's construction activities could actively disturb approximately 3.5 acres per day during site preparation and 2.5 acres per day during grading activities.
+Based on Table 3-9, the Project's construction activities could actively disturb approximately 3.5 acres per day during site preparation, 2.5 acres per day during grading activities, 1 acre per day during building construction activities, 0.5 acres per day during paving/roadway construction activities and 1 acre per day during architectural coatings activities.
+It should be noted that there are no relevant equipment types for the building construction and architectural coatings phases and as such, to present a conservative analysis and use linear regression, this analysis assumes 1 acre per can be disturbed for both building construction and architectural coating activities.